Consider prostate screening

 Review next steps with your doctor

 Your doctor will help you understand your results and weigh the benefits and risks of further testing or follow-up.
+If results are normal, repeat screening as often as recommended by your doctor.

 Talk to your doctor about screening